"The scientists of today think deeply instead of clearly. One must be sane to think clearly, but one can think deeply and be quite insane."

 - Nikola Tesla

-Overview of research in the lab
+Overview of research in the Devo Eco Lab

 We are fascinated by the roles of ‘nature vs nurture’ in development.
 For 400 years, philosophers have debated the relative importance of inborn and acquired traits (Locke’s ‘blank slate’ vs Descartes ‘innate ideas’).
 Genes are powerful agents that shape our bodies, govern our physiology, and direct our behavior; however, our genes interact with the environment at each stage of development.
 The goal of our research is to understand how the environment influences fitness-relevant phenotypes across multiple life stages.
 As developmental ecologists, we focus on the embryonic stage; however, we incorporate studies of reproduction (i.e. adults) and early life (i.e. neonates) to understand the causes and effects of patterns of embryo development.
 Humans are rapidly changing the environment on a global scale and embryos are particularly sensitive to environmental disturbance; thus, it is an important time for us to understand the impact of the environment on development.